-I want to translate human activity data into something useful for people, so they can be more active, recover in responsible ways and use that as motivation to stay active.
+I want to translate human activity data into something useful for people, so they can be more active, recover in responsible ways and use that as motivation to stay active.”

 Brombacher is a prolific author, having authored and co-authored over 100 journal papers.
 Together with Doug Montgomery, Brombacher is chief-editor of the journal Quality and Reliability Engineering International.
-Brombacher became Dean of the Industrial Design department in 2010 and, in addition, Vice-Rector of TU/e International Relations since 2012.
+Brombacher was Dean of the Industrial Design department between 2010 and 2018 and, in addition, Vice-Rector of TU/e International Relations between 2012 and 2016.
 Brombacher was Distinguished Visiting Professor and Adjunct Professor at the National University of Singapore between 1998 and 2006.